dbcook/openrocket-database/README.md

 Fortunately, the SEMROC online listings provide data for many Centuri-compatible tubes and nose cones.
-Given SEMROC's attention to detail, the SEMROC dimensions for Centuri parts can be considered definitive (when they exist) unless analysis clearly reveals errors.
+Given SEMROC's attention to detail, the SEMROC dimensions for Centuri parts can be considered authoritative when they exist, unless analysis clearly shows errors.
 However, even the SEMROC listings are incomplete; there are many blank entries for manufacturer PN in the SEMROC Centuri kit cross-reference pages.

 Overall, we can probably construct a reasonable Centuri parts file, but it may be impossible to have comprenehsive data in the period between 1972 and Centuri's end of production around 1980.
+Centuri kits exist - I have a couple - from the last year of production that appear nowhere in any catalog, so it's possible that they contain parts that are equally obscure.

 #### LOC Precision